Derek Cooper: Humanitarian relief

 The Coopers and their family moved to Dunlewey in County Donegal, living there until 1974.
 Both enjoyed the Irish countryside, and the Donegal "season" centred on Glenveagh Castle, the summer residence of American art collector Henry McIlhenny, and his friend Derek Hill.
 They later had a house in Belgravia, but moved to Tisbury in Wiltshire in later life.

 The Coopers took up humanitarian relief activities.
 They gave aid to refugees who had escaped across the Danube from Hungary during the 1956 revolution, joining a Save the Children Fund relief team at Andau in Austria.
-They spent over a year in northern Jordan in 1960-1, assisting Palestinian refugees in camps near Irbid.
+They spent over a year in northern Jordan in 1960–1, assisting Palestinian refugees in camps near Irbid.
 King Hussein of Jordan awarded Cooper the Istiqlal Medal for his work.

-The Coopers joined a Save the Children relief effort again in 1962, following a major earthquake in Iran on 1 September which killed around 12,000 people and rendered 22,000 homeless.
+The Coopers joined a Save the Children relief effort again in 1962, following the Buin Zahra earthquake on 1 September which killed around 12,000 people and rendered 22,000 homeless.
 Following the Six-Day War, Cooper coordinated the relief efforts of the British Aid to Jordan Fund in Amman, giving aid to Palestinian refugees.
 In the 1970s and 1980s, they repeatedly travelled to the Middle East to work in Palestinian refugee camps.
 He was awarded the OBE in 1969 for his work in the occupied territories.
-They conducted a survey of the conditions of Palestine refugees for Oxfam in 1973-5 and the International Committee for Palestine Human Rights in 1975-6.
+They conducted a survey of the conditions of Palestine refugees for Oxfam in 1973-5 and the International Committee for Palestine Human Rights in 1975–6.
 The Coopers worked for Oxfam in Beirut through the summer of 1982, while the city was besieged by Israeli troops.
 They established the charity Medical Aid for Palestinians in 1984.